-Types of Booster Seats
+Types of booster seats

-Booster seats usually are not secured to the vehicle with the seat belt or lower anchor and tether, but simply rest on the vehicle seat and are held in place once the seat belt is fastened over the child.
-Booster seats must be used with a lap and shoulder belt.
-When using a booster seat, make sure:
+Most booster seats are not secured to the vehicle seat with the seat belt or lower anchors and tether but simply rest on the vehicle seat and are held in place once the seat belt is fastened over a child.
+However, some models of booster seats can be secured to the vehicle seat and kept in place by using the lower anchors and tether along with lap and shoulder belts.
+(Currently, only a few vehicle manufacturers offer integrated booster seats.)

 - The lap belt lies low and snug across your child’s upper thighs.

-What if my car only has lap belts in the back seat?
+What if my car has only lap belts in the back seat?

 - Check to see if shoulder belts can be installed in your vehicle.